anika-tan/SC1015_Team4/README.md

 4. Use _groupby_ to combine the same game across different platforms into a single row
     - Summing global and regional sales across platforms
     - Averaging _critic_score_, _critic_count_ and _user_score_
-5. String comparison to identify sequel games
+5. String comparison to identify first games and their sequels
 6. Split 1st and 2nd games into separate dataframes with their corresponding variables then concatenate matching games into a single row in a single dataframe

 ## Exploratory Data Analysis (EDA)